jembi/openhim-core-js/config/config.md

     // the size of that window in seconds "authWindowSeconds": 10,
     // Max size allowed for ALL bodies in the transaction together
-    // Use min 1 MB to allow space for all routes on a transation and max 15 MB leaving 1 MB available for the transaction metadata
+    // Use min 1 MB to allow space for all routes on a transaction and max 15 MB leaving 1 MB available for the transaction metadata
     "maxBodiesSizeMB": 15,
     // Max size of a request payload to the API
     // Due to the maximum size of a mongo document, the bodies in the request will be truncated if the request is larger than 16MB